Lessons about gender equality and misogyny

 Download our free teaching resources for students aged 10-16.
 We cover the biggest topical issues of our time to help students to learn, think critically and talk about the issues affecting their lives.

-Explore the answers to these questions, as well as a host of gender and equality-related queries, in your classroom.
+Explore the answers to these questions, as well as a host of gender, equality and misogyny-related queries, in your classroom.

 Ready-to-teach lessons about gender equality